CSE3000-Team1/Moderation_AIModel/README.md

 Contributions:

-Connor J.- worked on data preprocessing and model training code, created confusion matrix, did methodology and results section of the report
+Connor J.- primarily worked on data preprocessing and model training code, created confusion matrix, did methodology and results section of the report

 Jackson M.-

 Jared M.-

-Peter P.- worked on data preprocessing and model training code, analyzed results to configure the reflect.py and reflection section of the report
+Peter P.- helped with work on data preprocessing and model training code, analyzed results to configure the reflect.py and reflection section of the report